Virlight/IliaD-Ilias7/README.md

 ## Automatic daily synchronization in IliaD-Ilias7

-In IliaD-Ilias7, there is a script named ‘run_iliaD.sh’.
+In IliaD-Ilias7, there is a script named ``run_iliaD.sh``.
 You can edit your crontab to set up automatic daily synchronization.

 1. Open crontab: with ``crontab -e`` in terminal
 2. Add following instructions: ``00 05 * * * path/to/run_iliaD.sh``.
 This command schedules the synchronization of materials every day at 5 a.m.